-If you're not running some kind of anti-malware app on your Android smartphone or tablet, then you're putting yourself at risk of infection from corrupted apps and other kinds of malware.
+If you're not running some kind of anti-malware app on your Android smartphone or tablet, then you're at greater risk of infection from corrupted apps and other kinds of malware.

 Based on our testing, the best paid Android antivirus app is Bitdefender Mobile Security ($15 per year), which offers nearly flawless malware protection with a wide assortment of other features.
 The freemium Norton Mobile Security has similarly excellent protection, and doesn't hold back much from free users who don't want to pay the premium price of $25 per year.